-Serving as the traditional central business district and surrounding residential, commercial, and civic areas, this area includes historic Main Street as well as the surrounding residential neighborhoods of Old Town Buford.
+The traditional central business district and surrounding residential, commercial, and civic areas, this area includes historic Main Street as well as the surrounding residential neighborhoods of Old Town Buford.
 It also incorporates the civic center on Buford Highway, the schools along Sawnee Avenue, and the Buford Village mixed-use development.